 - Contestants shall be ranked with the cumulative total scores of points awarded by the panel of judges.

 - If two or more contestants are awarded the same total score, ties will only be broken for 1st, 2nd and 3rd places.
 The method used for breaking ties will be:

 - (a) The highest total score awarded by the Singing Judges will be ranked as the “Tie break” and that contestant will be ranked above the other(s) in the tie.

-- (b) If a tie still exists the highest total score awarded by the Music judges will be ranked as the “Tie break” and that contestant will be ranked above the other(s) in the tie.
+- (b) If a tie still exists the highest total score awarded by the Performance Judges will be ranked as the “Tie break” and that contestant will be ranked above the other(s) in the tie.

 - (c) In the event where a tie cannot be broken for 1st, 2nd or 3rd place, joint medallist status will be awarded.

 - (a) Non-singing dialogue is generally not a part of a contest performance.
 However, brief comments made with supporting visual communications may be permitted more clearly to establish mood/theme, to assist the transition of packed songs, or to add to the effect of closure of mood/theme.